Alicloud-Academy/big-data/pai-eas-tf-example/README.md

 When creating the PAI-DSW instance, make sure to choose the latest version of TensorFlow (2.3, as I write this), and be aware that **any files you save to the DSW environment will be *deleted* when the environment is stopped**.
 If you want changes to persist when stopping and starting the environment, please attach Alibaba Cloud NAS storage to your PAI-DSW instance. **you can only attach NAS storage when first creating a DSW instance**, so you need to decide up-front whether or not you want to enable that feature.
 For the purposes of this simple example, you do not need to enable NAS.

-Also a not on PAI-DSW instance types: **make sure you choose a GPU-equipped instance**.
+Also a note on PAI-DSW instance types: **make sure you choose a GPU-equipped instance**.
 This will greatly accelerate the CNN training phase.
 And again, we want TensorFlow 2.3, as shown here:

 ![TF Version](images/tf_version.png)